 Men must be clean shaven with no facial hair In order to complete the Self Contained breathing Apparatus (SCBA) training men must be clean shaven and have no facial hair at all.
 Otherwise a good mask seal is not possible and the SCBA cannot be properly operated.

-Being late for classes – Our AMSA Certificate of Safety Training (CoST) comprises four short courses – Fire, PST, PSSR, SAT.
+Being late for practical face to face classes – Our AMSA Certificate of Safety Training (CoST) comprises two days of face to face training – Fire & PST.
 AMSA require that all candidates for the CoST attend the whole of each course.
 Any person arriving at the training centre more than 5 minutes late may at the Principal’s discretion be disqualified from that course, no course completion certificate will be issued for that course and no refund will be offered.
 Students who are disqualified from a course can apply to attend a future delivery of the course subject to their payment of the full course fee for the second attendance.

 Additional AMSA Fee – This course is approved by the Australian Maritime Safety Authority (AMSA).
 On successful completion of the course you will receive a Course Completion Certificate.
 In order to receive an AMSA Certificate of Safety Training (STCW95 Basic Safety Training Certificate) you must complete AMSA Smartform 419 and pay them a fee (currently $112) for the certificate issue.
 You should allow at least 28 days for that to be sent out.